My Voice in the Desert

 4. Forsaken Redux

-My brief encounter with the aforementioned solipsist was a lot like Jesus' desert wrestle with the archfiend himself.
+My brief encounter with the aforementioned personage was a lot like Jesus' desert wrestle with the archfiend himself.
 Demons, so clever as they are, take full advantage of us when we are at our lowest.
 We forget the care of the self, flossing and so on.
 We numb with substances.
-Sex then, is sedative, not at all expressive of any interconnective type of experience.
-Sex and Death: the second oldest coalition in the world.
-(That is, if sex and life are first?)
+Sex then, is sedative, not at all expressive of an interconnective experience.

-But like Jesus, I was not meant to loose that contest.
-I mean, I still had my mother to worry about didn't I?.
-And obviously, I must have been pretty depressed about all that.
-But still, I was not going to loose that contest.
+But like Jesus, I was not meant to lose.
 Like one more tiny pulse in the wilderness, I too would make my declaration.

 5. My Voice in the Desert

-My voice: my transient voice, my resonant voice, my somber voice, my emphatic voice, my playful, ironic voice, my crying voice, my hidden voice.
-If not melodic or harmonious, my voice in the desert may at least be unobtrusive or abstract.
+My voice: my transient voice, my resonant voice, my emphatic voice, my hidden voice.
+If not melodic or harmonious, my voice in the desert may be at least unobtrusive or abstract.

 The price of freedom is not sacrifice, as present day sovereigns would have us believe.
 It is marginalization.
 My song is like the clicking hind legs of a cricket.
 As living things will, he protests, again and again, Where have you gone?
 Are you coming back?